theta360developers/4k-long-video/README.md

 Records 4K video with a maximum length of 1 hour 24 minutes.
 It overcomes the 25 minute video limitation of the standard THETA V.

+## Benefits

+* 336% increase in length of video saved to camera - increased time from 25 minutes to 84 minutes
+* 40% reduction in file size - save more videos of shorter length
+* 40% faster uploads to YouTube and Facebook

+## Technical Features

 This plug-in  uses HEVC, not the default H.264.

 To view the video on Windows 10 Movies and TV Player, you must